CenturyLinkCloud/PublicKB/Network/Network Exchange/network-exchange-faqs.md

 ### Product Overview

 [Network Exchange](https://www.ctl.io/network-exchange/) provides secure, high-speed, redundant, automated network connections between disparate IT environments allowing for a true hybrid environment.
 It is the preferred alternative to using the Internet or IPSec VPN for customers needing to connect two or more environments directly together.
-Common environments include CenturyLink Cloud (CLC), CenturyLink Private Cloud on VMware Cloud Foundation (VCF), Colocation environments, CenturyLink Managed Hosting, CenturyLink Dedicated Cloud Compute, 3rd party networks and customer owned devices.
+Common environments include Lumen Cloud (CLC), Lumen Private Cloud on VMware Cloud Foundation (VCF), Colocation environments, Lumen Managed Hosting, Lumen Dedicated Cloud Compute, 3rd party networks and customer owned devices.
 Network Exchange is ideal for your hybrid environment as well as capacity augmentation or cloud bursting, data migration, and disaster recovery.

 Network Exchange provides the user with near total control of connection setup and management via the Network Exchange Internet portal, combined with automation through software defined networking, and pre-deployed network infrastructure.